Role-players and Rehearsal Interpreters

 Work hours and conditions

-Role-player work is casual and conducted during business hours.
+Role-player and rehearsal interpreter work is casual and conducted during business hours.
 Depending on the language you speak, hours per year could be between 20 and 200 depending on the number of candidates that apply for testing and potential additional invigilator work.
 Although the work is irregular our test days are scheduled months in advance giving sufficient time to plan.
 The work offers a great opportunity to use your language skills to contribute to the interpreting profession in Australia and New Zealand, and work with a diverse group of professionals.

 English-speaking role-players must be able to speak clearly in readily recognisable English with a high level of fluency.
 Mild accents are required, avoiding phrases and words not commonly used in Australia or New Zealand.

-LOTE-speaking role-players must be able to speak and read the LOTE clearly and in a readily recognisable standard accent of the language, with a high level of fluency.
+LOTE-speaking role-players and rehearsal interpreters must be able to speak and read the LOTE clearly and in a readily recognisable standard accent of the language, with a high level of fluency.
 Where the language is spoken in several countries, you may speak with any standard accent providing you can be easily understood by speakers of the language in Australia.
 For example, Arabic speakers must speak in Arabic that is generally understood in other Arabic speaking countries or communities.

 Auslan role-players must be native Auslan users and be able to sign clearly and with a high level of fluency.